August 29, 2025

 What does this example scorecard tell us?

-• Vendor A stands out as a top performer across all three categories, making them a strong candidate for preferred supplier status or long-term contracts
+• Vendor A stands out as a top performer across all three categories, making it a strong candidate for preferred supplier status or long-term contracts

 • Vendor C, with poor quality and high return frequency, may require corrective action or reassessment of the relationship

-• Total scores provide a quick reference, but decisions should also consider context—such as order volumes, product criticality, and supplier responsiveness
+• Total scores provide a quick reference, but decisions should also consider context, such as order volumes, supplier responsiveness, and how critical their products are to ongoing operations

 Streamline your procurement process with Ramp

-While Ramp doesn’t create supplier scorecards, its procurement platform complements your evaluation efforts by automating key purchasing workflows, centralizing vendor data, and ensuring policy compliance.
-This streamlines the entire procurement process—reducing manual work, improving visibility, and helping your team stay focused on strategic decisions.
+While Ramp doesn’t create supplier scorecards, our procurement software complements your evaluation efforts by automating key purchasing workflows, centralizing vendor data, and ensuring policy compliance.
+This streamlines the entire procurement process, reducing manual work, improving visibility, and helping your team stay focused on strategic decisions.

 With Ramp, you can:

-• Intake in an instant: Drop a contract into Ramp’s procurement software—its AI will parse the details and automatically complete the request
+• Intake in an instant: Drop a contract into Ramp’s procurement software; our AI will parse the details and automatically complete the request

 • Centralize communication: Route approvals, consolidate requests, and share documents in one place to ensure transparency and accountability